felipetovarhenao/bell-tutorials/lessons/02_comments.md

 ### Q: Should I comment every line of code?

-**A**: No, focus on why you're doing something rather than what the code does, especially for straightforward lines.
+**A**: No, focus on _why_ you're doing something rather than _what_ the code does.
+You want comments to help you and others understand how each different blocks of code contribute to the overall function of your scripts.

 ---

-With comments mastered, you're now ready to explore variables, the building blocks of programming logic in bell.
+With comments mastered, you're now ready to explore variables, the building blocks of programming logic in _bell_.

 > Next up: [Variables – Storing and Organizing Data](03_variables.md)